Female Choice Dilemma

 Most governments are keen to encourage more women to work as it makes good economic sense.
 Some estimates suggest that global GDP would rise by between 5-20% if women’s participation in the workforce increased.
 McKinsey’s Global Institute research shows if gender gaps in participation, hours worked and productivity were all bridged, the world economy would be $28.4 trillion (or 26%) richer by 2025.
 The potential gains are proportionately greater in places where fewer women are already in paid employment.
 India, for instance, could be 60% richer.
 To date however gender parity in business is a long way off pretty much everywhere.
 Across the EU only one third of managers are women.
 In some countries, such as Luxembourg, it can be half that.
 Only one in 20 bosses of a Fortune 500 company is female.

 Equality isn’t everything, and equal opportunities are distributed unequally.
 The smallest gaps in participation rates are in some poor African countries, where men and women are almost equally likely to work outside the home, probably growing food.
-India, despite its impressive economic record, remains one of the world's most unequal societies: women make up less than a quarter of the paid workforce and account for just 17% of GDP, a measure of output that excludes unwaged work.
+India, despite its impressive economic record, remains one of the world’s most unequal societies: women make up less than a quarter of the paid workforce and account for just 17% of GDP, a measure of output that excludes unwaged work.
 The UN Development Programme recently ranked it the worst performing Asian country, excluding Afghanistan, for gender inequality, 132nd out of 137 countries.
 In other parts of South Asia, women carry out up to 90% of unpaid care work.
 They are far less visible than men in work outside the home.
 By contrast, women contribute 41% of GDP in China.
-Consistently across the globe the lower representation of women in paid work is in sharp contrast to their representation in unpaid work.
-However this is not counted in GDP measures despite the benefits it brings.

-In richer countries, however, opportunities for many women are on the up.
+In richer countries, opportunities for many women are on the up.
 Better access to education, effective contraception and, arguably, increasing divorce rates, all mean that more women choose to build a career and delay having children until their later years.
 As more women work, they became less accepting of discrimination.
 Women whose level of education is on a par with men are more likely to find well-paid jobs in technical professions, but there remains an overall imbalance in pay, earning about three-quarters as much as men.
 Since 2006, the number of women in the workforce has risen from 1.5bn to 1.75bn, but the average annual pay for women today is the same that men were earning in 2005.